operator-playground-io/Kafka-chart-tile/tutorials/verify-kafka-chart-installation.md

 ---
 title: Verify Kafka Chart Installation
-description: This tutorial explains how to verify that Kafka chart installed successfully
+description: Learn how to verify that Kafka chart installed successfully
 ---

-Once the helm chart installation is complete, you need to verify that all the pods and services are up and running.
+Once the helm chart installation is complete, you need to verify that all the Pods and services are up and running.

 ### Check the Status of Pods

-- Execute the following command to know the status of pods inside the namespace `kafka`:
+- Execute the following command to know the status of Pods inside the namespace `kafka`:

 ```execute
 kubectl get pods --namespace kafka